cryptidtech/hexcfg/README.md

 ## Project Status

-This crate is currently at version 1.0.0 and includes:
+This crate is ready for use and includes:

 - ✅ Core domain types (ConfigKey, ConfigValue)
 - ✅ Configuration service with priority-based source management